openstax/corgi/docs/operations/updating_the_stack.rst

 0. Update Buildout and JS Dependencies
 ===========================================

-Make sure you are on the latest master branch.
+Make sure you are checked out to the `git-ref` of the latest tagged deploy output-producer-service.

 .. code-block:: bash

    $ cd output-producer-service
-   $ git checkout master
+   $ git checkout <git-ref>
    $ git pull

 Update/install JS libraries regularly for the fly command later: